-The District withheld maintenance retainers upon acceptance of the project on January 4, 2021, as follows: (1) a \$10,000 retainer to correct any work which is found to be defective for the one-year period following project acceptance and (2) a \$5,000 retainer to be withheld for three years after project acceptance to be split equally between the pump/motor assembly and the variable frequency drives.
+The District withheld maintenance retainers upon acceptance of the project on January 4, 2021, as follows: (1) a \$10,000 retainer to correct any work which is found to be defective for the one-year period following project acceptance and (2) a \$5,000 retainer to be withheld for three years after project acceptance to be split equally between the pump/ motor assembly and the variable frequency drives.
 The \$10,000 retainer was released to C.D.
 Smith in February of 2022.

-NORTHEAST INTERCEPTOR - TRUAX EXTENSION RELIEF
+NORTHEAST INTERCEPTOR-TRUAX EXTENSION RELIEF

 The District withheld a \$25,000 one-year maintenance retainer upon acceptance of the project in July of 2021.
-The retainer will be released to Speedway Sand & Gravel, Inc. one year after project closeout, pending satisfactory performance.
+The retainer was released to Speedway Sand & Gravel, Inc. in July 2022.